PremModhaOfficial/UserCrud_GGS/README.md

 ## Assumptions or Considerations

-- the reqres api doesnt actualy create and delete users
+- the ReqRes api doesn't actualy create and delete users.
-- ony light theme is needed
+- only light theme is needed.
-- your user doent need to be the parth of the users list
+- your user doesn't need to be the parth of the users list.